Our Members include:

-You may need to have a refrigerated van to transport the prepared foods or specialty equipment to hold the prepared food in etc. Some members may have access to continuous temperature food storage systems to keep hot/cold food at safe levels.
+You may need to have a refrigerated van to transport the prepared foods or specialty equipment for holding and transporting the prepared food in.
+Some members may have access to continuous temperature food storage systems to keep hot/cold food at safe levels.

-Should you decide to proceed without taking the recommended safeguards, you may not be covered by the policy, and your policy may be voided.
+Should you decide to proceed without taking the recommended safeguards, claims may not be covered by the policy or your policy may be voided.
 Should anything go wrong, you may be wholly responsible for costs, damages and court-mandated awards.
-This could be a costly mistake.
+This could be a very costly mistake.

-The Commercial General Liability Insurance - "Chef Insurance "- that may be included as a member benefit of The Chef Alliance, is not offered as a stand-alone insurance product.
+The Commercial General Liability Insurance - "Chef Insurance "- is a member benefit of The Chef Alliance, available for an additional fee.
+It is not offered as a stand-alone insurance product and is not available to non-members.
 It is provided through a third party licensed insurance broker.